Atlassian acquires AgileCraft for $166M

 Atlassian will continue to operate AgileCraft, which had raised about $10.1 million before the acquisition. as a standalone service.
 “We will continue to focus relentlessly on our customers’ success,” writes AgileCraft’s founder and CEO Steve Elliott.
 “We remain dedicated to pioneering enterprise agility and are thrilled to team up with the outstanding people at Atlassian to help our customers thrive.”

 Over the years, Atlassian started embracing users and use cases for its tools that go beyond its core tools for development tools.
-Jira is a prime example for this.
+Jira and Confluence are the prime examples for this.
 Today’s acquisition continues this trend in that AgileCraft aims to bring many of the methodologies that tech teams use to the rest of the company.

+“One of the critical roles we play for lots of organizations is in helping drive this kind of digital transformation where we’re really empowering the teams that are building and developing the kind of technology that moves our customers forward,” Atlassian president Jay Simons told me.
+“AgileCraft basically complements all of that by extending visibility into what teams are using Atlassian products to do up into key stakeholders and leaders in the business that are trying to manage better visibility at a portfolio or program level.”

+Simons also stressed that AgileCraft already has very strong integrations into the existing Atlassian tools — and indeed, that was one of the main drivers of the acquisition.
+He noted that the company plans to improve those and think about additional patterns.
+“We’ll continue doing what we’re doing,” he said.

 Atlassian doesn’t typically make a lot of acquisitions.
 Its pace is close to about one major buy per year.
 Last year, the company picked up OpsGenie for $295 million.
 In 2017, it acquired Trello for $425 million, the company’s biggest acquisition to date.
 Other major products the company acquired include StatusPage, BlueJimp, HipChat and Bitbucket (all the way back in 2010).